christinaotoboh/Alt-School-Africa/README.md

-This is a read me file where i will document all my altschool learning weekly
+#Altschool Cloud Engineering Documentation
+## This documentation is a comprehensive coverage of topics and contents covered in the altschool of engineering